Kizhakku Africavil Sheela: Plot

-A doctor goes deep into the dark continent of Africa with his wife to help tribals.
+A doctor named Ramu goes deep into the dark continent of Africa with his wife to help tribals.
 The couple are killed before that can be done, and their daughter is raised by apes, growing up to be Sheela.
-The doctor's father sends an expedition to search for his son.
-Unknown to him, the members of this expedition have other goals.
+Ramu's father sends an expedition to search for his son.
+Unbeknownst to him, the members of this expedition have other goals.
 How one of the expedition's members checkmates their moves and does the rescue forms the rest of the plot.